rragrawal/dubAI-student-challenge/submission.md

 You will have to submit your Google colab notebook.

-Share your Google with DubAISC2023@gmail.com using the guidance provided [here](https://research.google.com/colaboratory/faq.html).
+Share your notebook with DubAISC2023@gmail.com using the guidance provided [here](https://research.google.com/colaboratory/faq.html).

 #### Presentation template